+The tawny stone and mud walls that line the streets turn the neighborhood into a fortress.
+Each gate to the residences behind these walls is carefully constructed to close quickly and securely in the event of an attack.
 The walls are famously layered with sheets of rice straw in winter, called komogake (薦掛け), to protect the outer coating from harsher snow storms.
 Their appearance in early December indicates that winter is nearly here.

 Both private and public gardens pepper the neighborhood.
 If the weather is good, some residents open up their private garden areas during daylight hours.
 Stroll through an old samurai’s backyard and take a peak inside windows at the finely preserved homes.

 As the cobblestone street comes to an end, it meets with another moat-lined road running parallel to Seseragi Street.
 These moats both protected the samurai district and supplied water to Kanazawa Castle from the nearby Sai River.
 Today, they serve as reservoirs and drains, maintaining the river’s water level to prevent flooding during Hokuriku’s rainier seasons.

 A minute’s walk south is a preserved 450-year-old Chinese medicine pharmacy, one of the oldest shops in the neighborhood and a museum, the Shinse Memorial Hall.
 Inside, the museum is a hodgepodge of history and crafts related to the neighborhood.
 The traditional storefront displays the day-to-day business and where each member of the staff sat per their rank.
 Traditional medicines occupy bottles to one side.

 Further in, temari, traditionally sewn handballs for children or young brides-to-be, fill several rooms.
 Upstairs, antiques from once-neighboring stores and homes are on display alongside traditional Kaga region crafts.

 Shinse Memorial Hall